MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_Microsoft Sentinel.md

 4. On the **Add Microsoft Sentinel to a workspace** blade, select the Log Analytics workspace you created in the Azure Monitor lab and click **Add**.

     >**Note**: Microsoft Sentinel has very specific requirements for workspaces.
 For example, workspaces created by Microsoft Defender for Cloud can not be used.
-Read more at [Quickstart: On-board Azure Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/quickstart-onboard)
+Read more at [Quickstart: On-board Microsoft Sentinel](https://docs.microsoft.com/en-us/azure/sentinel/quickstart-onboard)

 #### Task 2: Configure Microsoft Sentinel to use the Azure Activity data connector.